ivy-rew/drafter-playground/README.md

 E.g. after creating a release/10.0 branch, we must change the `draft-pub.yml` to define `commitish: release/10`.
 A live example can be found in https://github.com/ivy-rew/drafter-playground/blob/release/1.0/.github/workflows/draft-pub.yml#L38 .

+## Investiage

+Commitish isn't working well until a first release on the respective train exists.
+Up 2 then history seems to contain too many items...